Briccius Báthory

 Briccius Báthory (also Báthori or Bátori, Bátori Bereck; died around 1322) was a Hungarian nobleman and the founder of the renowned Báthory family.

 Biography

-His father was Andrew of Rakoméz, surnamed the Bald, son of Nikolaus, from the Gutkeled clan.
+His father was Andrew of Rakamaz, surnamed the Bald, son of Nikolaus, from the Gutkeled clan.
 Andrew is mentioned in 1250 as a patron of the monastery of Sárvár in the county of Szatmár.

 In 1279, Briccius (together with his brothers George (d.
 1307) and Benedict (d.
-1321) and his uncle Hodos) was rewarded by King Ladislaus IV for military services by granting them Bátor in the county of Szabolcs.
+1321) and his uncle Hodos was rewarded by King Ladislaus IV for military services by granting them Bátor in the county of Szabolcs.

 In 1310, Bátor came into the sole possession of Briccius when he reached an agreement with his nephew Michael and his cousin Vid to divide the joint possessions.
 After this, Briccius and his descendants named themselves "of Bátor" or Báthory.

 Briccius fathered five sons from his wife, an unidentified daughter of Marhard Nadabi from the Csák clan: